 On June 2nd 2017, a group of five team members ventured to Mrs. Hunt’s house to visit their prospective project; a young girl with Spinal Muscular Atrophy Type 1.
-At first, Team 135 was unsure of how we would be able to help this young girl become more equipped by herself.
-Thanks to nonprofit groups such as ATMakers, we were able to learn the challenges this little girl has to face on an everyday bases.
+At first, Team 135 was unsure of how we would be able to help this young girl become more independent.
+Thanks to nonprofit groups such as ATMakers, we were able to learn about the challenges this little girl has to face on an everyday basis.
 Spinal Muscular Atrophy Type 1 prohibits her from developing muscle, meaning she is incapable of moving on her own, even speaking.
-Although she is incapable of traditional speak, she’s still if able to communicate with the use of an amplification device called the Eye Gaze.
+Although she is incapable of traditional speak, she’s still able to communicate with the use of an amplification device called the Eye Gaze.
 Due to this lack of communication, she struggles to express herself with her peers.
 We are trying to improve the quality of her life by developing technological solutions to everyday problems that people overlook, such as our ways of communication and entertainment.
 Our first objectives were to improve the power chair, make more finger sensor holders, and prototype new versions of her arm chair stabilizers.
 All of these projects were definitely attainable and a great start to the new year.